neurotechcenter/CHO/README.md

 # CHO
 Cyclic Homogeneous Oscillation detection method (CHO), a Neural oscillations detection method

-Code for our simulation study and example hippocampal data are included.
+Codes for our simulation study and example hippocampal data are included.

 # Information